RosettaHS/OrionAPI/docs/Type Reference/OUnicodeType.md

    |  +1 CB Total
   IsMultibyte = 1 (True)
 ```
+Although, it's important to know that the UTF-8 standard itself ONLY allows a maximum of 4 continuation bytes.

-When a `0` is encountered, counting immediately stops and this signals the end of the UTF-8 bit flags.
+When counting each true bit starting from the left, the counting should immediately stop when a false bit (`0`) is encountered, as this signals the end of the UTF-8 bit flags.
+The remaining bits after the false bit contain generic byte data.
 The count of true bits, subtracted by 1, will give the number of continuation bytes that the header calls for.

 If the left-most bit is the only true bit before a `0`, it indicates that the byte is not a header, but a continuation byte.